Mitsubishi will sell new cars until the autumn, at which point it will transition to an aftersales only business, the company has confirmed.

 The plug-in grant was cut by £1,000 and no longer applied to hybrid cars with a range of less than 70 zero-emission miles.
 The Government said the reduction in funding – from £4,500 to £3,500 – for the cleanest cars, and withdrawing the grant completely for the likes of the Outlander, was a sign of its success.

-Its BIK tax savings credentials have maintained its traction in the market, however, with the Outlander outselling every other plug-in hybrid SUV on the market so far in 2020, with 2,662 Outlander PHEVs registered from January to July.
+Its BIK tax savings credentials have maintained its traction in the market, however, with the Outlander outselling every other plug-in hybrid SUV on the market in 2020, with 3,336 Outlander PHEVs registered from January to December.

-It means one in every four new vehicles sold by the manufacturer so far this year was an Outlander PHEV and a total of 51,667 Mitsubishi Outlander PHEVs have now been registered in the UK.
+It means around a third of all new vehicles sold by the manufacturer last year was an Outlander PHEV and more than 53,000 examples have now been registered in the UK.

 £1.3 BILLION LOSS

-That sales success, however, comes after Mitsubishi reported a £1.3 billion loss in the last quarter, resulting in its decision to focus on faster growing, more profitable markets, with the aim of cutting costs by 20% over the next three years.
+That sales success, however, comes after Mitsubishi reported a £1.3 billion loss in the first quarter of 2020, resulting in its decision to focus on faster growing, more profitable markets, with the aim of cutting costs by 20% over the next three years.